jltps/WtW-ms3/README.md

 # About WtW (Or What to Watch (Or even Where to Watch))

 You and your group of friends love movies and TV shows and you share the same kind of tastes.
-This is frequqently the topic of conversationand you love recommending your lastest discoveries.
+This is frequently the topic of conversation and you love recommending your lastest discoveries.
 As you love following their recommendations.

 WtW is the best way to make this information available between yourselves at all times.You just need to add a cosy couch, some popcorn and 2 hours or so of quality free time.